An Anaesthetist’s Journey Into Aesthetic Medicine

-In this post anaesthetist and clinical mentor Dr Amanda Penny reveals why decide to pursue a career in aesthetic medicine with Harley Academy.
+In this post anaesthetist and clinical mentor Dr Amanda Penny reveals why she decided to pursue a career in aesthetic medicine with Harley Academy.

 Why did you choose Harley Academy?